>

 Is it illegal to drive with a broken exhaust?

-Yes.
-It's illegal to drive with a broken exhaust system in the UK.
-We suggest you get it fixed as soon as possible!
+Yes, driving with a broken exhaust is illegal in the UK.
+Get it fixed as soon as possible.

 Will a broken exhaust fail an MOT?

-Realising you need to replace your exhaust system isn’t fun.
-However, driving with faulty exhaust parts can be a serious health hazard.
-Hopefully, this blog has helped you troubleshoot your issue and estimate approximate costs.
+Realising you need an exhaust replacement isn’t fun, but driving with faulty parts can be a serious health risk.
+Hopefully, this blog has helped you troubleshoot your issue and understand the approximate exhaust replacement cost.

 Related Posts